ing-bank/lion/.changeset/hip-nails-matter.md

 '@lion/ui': patch
 ---

-[button] set the "aria-disabled" attribute to "true" when disabled and remove it when not disabled
+[button] set the 'aria-disabled' attribute to 'true' when disabled and remove it when not disabled